 Radisens is developing a next-generation quantitative point-of-care IVD platform – Gemini™ – which has the potential for delivering a finger-stick sample-to-answer solution using long-term room temperature stable test cartridges.
 The Gemini™ platform is a centrifugal microfluidics-based platform which will consist of a desktop reader and a pipeline of single- and multi-plexed test cartridges for, but not limited to, HbA1c, Lipids, Creatinine, Iron Status and Inflammation based on immuno-turbidimetric and clinical chemistry principles.

 Method comparison data with clinical samples are available for HbA1c, Lipids (TChol, Trigs, HDL) with long-term stability data for accelerated and real-time storage conditions.
-Preliminary data for Creatinine and measured LDL are available.
-System precision for the reader and cartridge cuvette is <0.5% with assay incubation tolerance of ±0.1°C. Over 40,000 cartridge prototypes have been moulded to date for assay and process optimisation studies.
+Preliminary data for Creatinine, measured LDL, Ferritin and C-reactive protein are available.
+System precision for the reader and cartridge cuvette is <0.5% with assay incubation tolerance of ±0.1°C. Over 75,000 cartridge prototypes have been moulded to date for assay and process optimisation studies.

 Gemini™ leverages the many advantages of centrifugal microfluidics such as controlled liquid transport, metering, plasma separation, mixing and valving, enhanced by proprietary assay chemistries.
 Reagents for agglutination and enzymatic/colorimetric tests (single- & dual-phase) are formulated, concentrated and dispensed on to injection moulded cartridges and subjected to a proprietary multi-parameter controlled reagent drying process, which lends itself to rapid on-cartridge rehydration, long-term stability and scale-up.